Pulling Apart 2-spheres in 4-manifolds

-An obstruction theory for representing homotopy classes of surfaces in 4--manifolds by immersions with pairwise disjoint images is developed, using the theory of \emph{non-repeating} Whitney towers.
+\Title Pulling Apart 2--spheres in 4--manifolds \ShortTitle Pulling Apart 2--spheres in 4--manifolds \SubTitle \Author Rob Schneiderman and Peter Teichner \ShortAuthor Schneiderman and Teichner \EndTitle \Abstract An obstruction theory for representing homotopy classes of surfaces in 4--manifolds by immersions with pairwise disjoint images is developed, using the theory of \emph{non-repeating} Whitney towers.
 The accompanying higher-order intersection invariants provide a geometric generalization of Milnor's link-homotopy invariants, and can give the complete obstruction to pulling apart 2--spheres in certain families of 4--manifolds.
-It is also shown that in an arbitrary simply connected 4--manifold any number of parallel copies of an immersed surface with vanishing self-intersection number can be pulled apart, and that this is not always possible in the non-simply connected setting.
-The order 1 intersection invariant is shown to be the complete obstruction to pulling apart 2--spheres in any 4--manifold after taking connected sums with finitely many copies of $S^2\times S^2$; and the order 2 intersection indeterminacies for quadruples of immersed 2--spheres in a simply-connected 4--manifold are shown to lead to interesting number theoretic questions.
+It is also shown that in an arbitrary simply connected 4--manifold any number of parallel copies of an immersed $2$--sphere with vanishing self-intersection number can be pulled apart, and that this is not always possible in the non-simply connected setting.
+The order 1 intersection invariant is shown to be the complete obstruction to pulling apart 2--spheres in any 4--manifold after taking connected sums with finitely many copies of $S^2\times S^2$; and the order 2 intersection indeterminacies for quadruples of immersed 2--spheres in a simply-connected 4--manifold are shown to lead to interesting number theoretic questions. \EndAbstract \MSC Primary 57M99; Secondary 57M25. \EndMSC \KEY 2--sphere, 4--manifold, disjoint immersion, homotopy invariant, non-repeating Whitney tower. \EndKEY \Address Rob Schneiderman Department of Mathematics \ \ and Computer Science, Lehman College, \ \ City University of New York, New York NY 10468 USA robert.schneiderman@ \ \ lehman.cuny.edu